 House Bill No. 5008 establishes the Connecticut-Puerto Rico Trade Commission as part of the Legislative Department, aimed at enhancing trade relations and cooperation between Connecticut and Puerto Rico.
 The commission will consist of various members appointed by legislative leaders and the Governor, including representatives from the General Assembly, chambers of commerce, and Puerto Rican communities.
 Members are required to have experience in organizations that promote Puerto Rican affairs or trade relations.
 Initial appointments must be made by October 1, 2025, with terms lasting four years, and the commission will be chaired by members selected by the speaker of the House and the president pro tempore of the Senate.

-The commission is tasked with advancing bilateral trade, initiating joint policy actions, promoting exchanges, and addressing mutual economic support and infrastructure investment between Connecticut and Puerto Rico.
-It will also have the authority to gather necessary data from state agencies, accept donations, and report annually on its activities and recommendations for policy changes.
+The commission is tasked with advancing bilateral trade, initiating joint policy actions, promoting exchanges, and addressing mutual economic support and investment.
+It will also have the authority to gather necessary data from state agencies and accept donations to fulfill its duties.
+The commission is required to meet regularly and report annually on its activities and recommendations for policy changes to relevant state officials.
 Members will serve without compensation but can be reimbursed for expenses incurred while performing their duties.
-The bill does not delete any existing legal language but introduces new provisions to establish the commission and outline its structure and responsibilities.